CVaR-Assisted Custom Penalty Function for Constrained Optimization: Introduction

-In our previous work~\cite{step-qce}, we proposed a method to directly evaluate the expectation of a step-embedded Hamiltonian, with the variational state evolved by a problem-agnostic hardware-efficient ansatz (HEA)~\cite{hea}.
-However, we came to a conclusion that this still requires an exponential overhead of $\BigO(2^t)$, where $t$ is the number of variables in a single inequality constraint.
-Motivated to improve the previous method, in this work, we propose the use of the finite sampling method for the expectation calculation, which eliminates the exponential overhead.
-This method can be further enhanced by seamlessly combining with some of the post-processing methods, e.g. the Conditional Value-at-Risk (CVaR), to produce better optimality gap.
-We test the new method on the Multi-Dimensional Knapsack problem (MDKP), which is considered hard in classical optimization.
+In our previous preliminary work~\cite{step-qce}, we proposed a method to directly evaluate the expectation of a step-embedded Hamiltonian, with the variational state evolved by a problem-agnostic hardware-efficient ansatz (HEA)~\cite{hea}.
+We showed that our step penalty achieves higher feasibility rate and optimality rate than the unbalanced penalty method for the Multiple Knapsack problem, and will not be repeated in this paper.
+A limitation of that work is that it requires an exponential overhead of $\BigO(2^t)$, where $t$ is the number of variables in a single inequality constraint.
+This imposes a limitation on applying the method to tackle more complex constraint optimization problems, such as the Multi-Dimensional Knapsack problem (MDKP), which is an example of the class of strongly NP-hard problems that are hard to compute even on classical machines \cite{mdkp-overview,challenges-qo}.
+Motivated to improve the previous method, in this work, we propose the use of the finite sampling (FS) method for the expectation calculation, which eliminates the exponential overhead.
+This is similar to the filtering VQE (F-VQE) proposed in~\cite{f-vqe}, except that the F-VQE applies the filtering operators on the quantum state, where we applied them on the constraint Hamiltonians.
+Our method can be further enhanced by seamlessly combining with some of the optimization tricks, e.g. the Conditional Value-at-Risk (CVaR), to produce a better optimality gap.
+We test our method on MDKP and our results include an evaluation on noiseless simulations, as well as the Quantinuum H2 noisy quantum hardware.
+Both show that the method is a more promising approach than the conventional slack-QUBO formulation.

+In summary, the main contribution of this paper is to diverge from the literature by utilizing a problem-agnostic HEA; and by evaluating a nonlinear Heaviside step-embedded Hamiltonian directly through finite sampling enhanced with CVaR optimization, we eliminate the need for extra ancilla qubits, high CNOT gates and deep oracle circuits, thereby maintaining a hardware-friendly footprint while rigorously enforcing inequality constraints in combinatorial optimization problems.
+Furthermore, our approach preserves the true problem cost structure exactly on the feasible region, which matters when the reported objective value must be interpretable as the true problem cost rather than a penalized approximation (such as \cite{ohzeki-subgradient}).